marisst/Bestimate/README.md

 ## Glossary

-*datapoint* - issue
+*datapoint* - a JIRA issue which belongs to a project, has summary text and optionally description and time spent reported
-*label* - `timespent` field which is greated than zero *labeled issue* - resolved issue with `timespent` value greater than zero
+*label* - `timespent` field which is greated than zero
+*labeled issue* - resolved issue with `timespent` value greater than zero

 ## Data gathering

 ### Discovering repositories
-To discover and save a list of open JIRA repositories with at least 100 labeled issues at `/data/open_repositories.json` run the following command:
+To discover JIRA repositories with at least 100 labeled issues and save their Urls at `/data/open_repositories.json`, run the following command:
 ```
 python -m fetching.discover_repos BING_API_KEY
 ```